pranav-sheshendra/github-final-project/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces.

 ## Enforcement
-Instances of abusive behavior may be reported to the project maintainers.
+Instances of abusive behavior may be reported to project maintainers.

+## Enforcement Guidelines
+Project maintainers will follow these Community Impact Guidelines in determining consequences.

+## Attribution
+This Code of Conduct is adapted from the Contributor Covenant.